tlsfuzzer/tlsfuzzer/README.md

    they conflict with each other)
  * [ecdsa](https://github.com/warner/python-ecdsa)
-   python module (dependency of tlslite-ng, should get installed automatically with it)
+   python module (dependency of tlslite-ng, should get installed automatically with it), use at least version 0.15 for optimal performance

-Optionally, to make some calculations faster, you may want to install the following libraries (see tlslite-ng README for details):
+Optionally, to make cryptographic calculations significantly faster, you may want to install the following libraries (see tlslite-ng and python-ecdsa README files for details):

  * m2crypto
- * pycrypto
- * gmp
+ * gmpy

 To get `pip` (if your python installation doesn't already have it) download [get-pip.py](https://bootstrap.pypa.io/get-pip.py) and run